ipfs/specs/src/unixfs-data-format.md

 #### `PBNode.Links[].Name`

-This field makes sense only in :ref[Directories] contexts and MUST be absent when creating a new file.
+This field makes sense only in [Directories](#dag-pb-directory) contexts and MUST be absent when creating a new file.
 For historical reasons, implementations parsing third-party data SHOULD accept empty values here.